Artchibald/WTW_107405_product_logo_template_script/README.md

 [stripes]: images/stripes.jpg

-As per above image you may need to use the pathFinder intersect option to crop out the extra stripe areas.
+As per above image you may need to use the pathFinder divide icon option to crop out the extra invisible stripe areas.

 - Patterns: Y